nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ### 💻 Native Apple Silicon Support

 It fast.
-I first noticed the speed when opening and closing the app.
+I first noticed the speed when opening and closing Logos.
 Everything is snappy.
-Gone are the days of spinning beachball wheels.
+Gone are the days of spinning beachballs.
 Indexing is also faster.
+I suspect it will also translate to the app being more efficient in its use of energy and processing power.

 ## Other Reasons I Love Using Logos